SeaMonster-Studios/shopnsync/README.md

 - `sns init`: Copies Shopnsync files and dependencies to your theme folder.
 - `sns start`: Starts the Webpack developent server.
 - `sns build`: Bundles your assets and places them in the _assets_ directory of your theme.
 It also uploads all file changes to Shopify.
 - `sns pull`: An alias for themekit's `theme download`.
-Pull changes from Shopify store.
-This can overwrite any local files that have an older timestamp that what is in the Shopify store.
+It will download the entire theme from shopify to your local machine.
 - `sns pull:force`: An alias for themekit's `theme download --force`.
-Completely overwrites any local files with what is on the Shopify store, regardless of timestamp.
+The same as `sns pull` except it will also disable version checking and force all changes.
+- `sns push`: An alias for themekit's `theme replace`.
+This will completely replace what is on Shopify with what is in your current project directory.
+This means that any files that are on Shopify but are not on your local disk will be removed from Shopify.
+Any files that are both on your local disk and Shopify will be updated.
+Lastly any files that are only on your local disk will be upload to Shopify.
+- `sns push:force`: An alias for themekit's `theme replace --force`.
+The same as `sns push` except it will also disable version checking and force all changes.
 - `sns package`: Zip theme for uploading to Shopify store.

 ## Webpack Config Includes: